joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/12/23/nyregion/george-santos-republican-resume.html?searchResultPosition=4

 **Bankman-Fried’s ‘Epic’ Legal Battle**\
-`The disgraced crypto entrpreneur was freed on $250 million bond, but is due back in court in early January on federal fraud charges.`\
+`The disgraced crypto entrepreneur was freed on $250 million bond, but is due back in court in early January on federal fraud charges.`\
 https://nytimes.com/2022/12/23/business/dealbook/sbf-ftx-epic-fraud-lawsuit.html?searchResultPosition=5

 **Gunman in Paris Opens Fire, Killing at Least 3**\